hmattinson/Dissertation_Excello/Dissertation/Section Drafts/Extra features implemented.md

 *Forgot which arguments go where in the turtle.
 Would forget what the different arguments (speed, loops) are.
 Wasn't sure where to put spaces within the turtle instructions.*

 Custom Excell.turtle instruction.
 Gives parameters. optional.
-Can reference other cells (global speed)
+Can reference other cells (global speed) - this makes relative speeds easier again, by reference to a global speed.

 *User unfamiliar with actual note names and positions so had to count them manually ("Every good boy deserves food").
 Have to rewrite out an entire section again if it's a modulation of an existing section.
 User thinks in terms of intervals not absolute notes when writing a melody.*